tpascarella/sr50/docs/problem/financial-advisors.md

 # "Financial Advisors" are just Insurance Salesmen

-Another problem is that financial advisors
+Another problem is that financial advisors are actually insurance salesmen who pose as financial advisors.

 ## Look At The Job Listings